 The investigation of prescription drug diversion crimes remain a priority for the Drug Task Force.
-During 2019, Warren County ranked 1st in the State of Ohio for the highest number of prescription opiate drug seizures (5,917 unit doses) and 3rd for the seizure of other non-opiate prescription drugs (9,123 unit doses).
+During 2020, Warren County ranked 8th in the State of Ohio for the highest number of prescription opiate drug seizures and 7th for the seizure of other non-opiate prescription drugs.
 Prescription drugs remain common drugs of abuse for many, especially those employed within the medical profession with increased accessibility to prescription drugs.
 This specialized area of investigation directly impacts the continued addiction crisis involving prescription opiates.
 The Warren County Drug Task Force remains one of the few Drug Task Forces in the State of Ohio providing a full-time investigative focus to drug diversion crimes.

 As specific drug threats change, our commitment to target drug trafficking activities is unwavering.
-The investigation of drug trafficking offenses remains challenging as drug traffickers continue to evolve and learn many of the covert tactics commonly utilized by law enforcement.
-The ongoing specialized enforcement efforts of the Warren County Drug Task Force are critical as drug traffickers' prey upon our addicted population and directly impact the quality of life in our communities.
+The investigation of drug trafficking offenses remain challenging as drug traffickers continue to evolve and learn many of the covert tactics commonly utilized by law enforcement.
+The ongoing specialized enforcement efforts of the Warren County Drug Task Force are critical as drug traffickers' prey upon our addicted population, and directly impact the quality of life in our communities.

-During 2019, our investigative activity included 479 new cases and drug tips from our detective unit, and 314 cases from our uniform criminal patrol staff.
-These combined cases resulted in 308 felony arrests, and 149 misdemeanor arrests.
-Overall enforcement efforts led to 66 search warrants, 56 firearms seized, 2,008 traffic stops and 288 K9 deployments/sniffs.
+During 2020, the combined investigative activity of our detective staff and criminal patrol units resulted in 692 new cases and drug tips.
+These investigations resulted in 258 felony arrests, and 122 misdemeanor arrests.
+Overall enforcement efforts led to 68 search warrants, 95 firearms seized, 1,770 traffic stops and 177 K9 deployments/sniffs.